spraakbanken/korp-frontend/doc/frontend_devel.md

 }
 ```

-These can then be used in other custom components / extended / sidebar or as reading mode-components. `component` can also be defined in `components.js`.
+These can then be used in other custom components / extended / sidebar or as reading mode-components.

+Remember that in Angular, if you use `myComponentName` as a name of a component, you must use
+`my-component-name` when using the component in markup.

 #### Customizing extended search